LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Change "Project" to "Folder" throughout the application
+- Remove warning banner about shared domains except for domains coming from /Shared

 ### version 5.5.5
 *Released*: 17 September 2024
 - Issue 50818: add RESOLVE_LSID_MAPPERS to resolve data/material by lsid